AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson3.md

 Next, let's see how the web UI communicates with the backend.
 All web assets are placed in the web-src folder.
 Beside a few auto-generated files that are useful for running your app on Adobe Experience Cloud (ExC) Shell, `App.js` is the extension point of your UI.
-By default, it contains a form that lists all available backend actions, allows you to select the action to be invoke
+By default, it contains a form that lists all available backend actions, allows you to select the action to be invoke.
 ```javascript
 render () {
   return (